meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

    - Finally, we tested **C-SFRAT** and it worked fine.

 2. The given Reliability Demonstration Chart (RDC) data was not in accordance with the given failure data of the SUT.
-The RDC had to be modified to accept as many data points as given in the failure data.
+The RDC had to be significantly modified to accept as many data points as given in the failure data.

+3. The RDC chart did not properly graph the accept/continue/reject regions, modifying the risk profile did not change the graph.

 ## Comments and feedback